jrottinghuis/mens-erger-je-niet/README.md

      /mens-erger-je-niet% gradle run

+You can build and install the full distribution (scripts + all jars) through:

+     /mens-erger-je-niet% gradle installDist

+This installs to `javafx-mejn/build/install/mens-erger-je-niet/`.
+The generated launch scripts are:

+     javafx-mejn/build/install/mens-erger-je-niet/bin/mens-erger-je-niet       # Unix
+     javafx-mejn/build/install/mens-erger-je-niet/bin/mens-erger-je-niet.bat   # Windows

 You can pass parameters to gradle as follows:

 	/mens-erger-je-niet% GRADLE_OPTS="-Xms1024m -Xmx2048m" time gradle runTournament

+To target a specific submodule, prefix the task with its module name:

+     /mens-erger-je-niet% gradle :mejn:test
+     /mens-erger-je-niet% gradle :javafx-mejn:run

 To import the project into Eclipse, use: